neurord/stochdiff/README.rst

          at java.lang.ClassLoader.loadLibrary(ClassLoader.java:1867)

          at java.lang.Runtime.loadLibrary0(Runtime.java:870)

 That means that you do not have the java hdf5 libraries installed (or java doesn't know how to find them).
 Install the java hdf5 library, libjhdf5.so or jarhdf*-3.3.2.jar.
-On UBUNTU the following command works:
+On UBUNTU version 22.04 and using neurord-v3.3.0, the following commands works:

 .. code-block:: shell

+	sudo apt-get install openjdk-17-jdk

-	sudo apt install libjhdf5-jni
+	sudo apt-get install libhdf5-java

 in Fedora, use the following command: